brettephillips/DatabaseAppDevelopment/README.md

 	* Due Date - Apr 26, 2019 11:59 PM
 	* For this milestone, include:
 		* Detail everything needed for packaging and deployment (A user should be able to read this and run the application)
-		* A help specification, detailing wha tkinds of help would be provided in a full-blown installation
+		* A help specification, detailing what kinds of help would be provided in a full-blown installation
 * Milestone 8 - Finalized Code
 	* Due Date - Apr 29, 2019 11:59 PM
 	* For this milestone, include:
-		* A submission of the full code in the dropbox
+		* A submission of the full code in the Dropbox

 ## Background
 Magic the Gathering(MTG) is a card game that was started in 1993 by Richard Garfield and his team, now known to be Wizard's of the Coast(WOTC).
 The cards were originally made with intent for them to be collected and played with for fun.
 No single person would need more than one copy of each card in their possession, but eventually that turned to everyone needing four of each card to conform to the new competitive rules that had come about.
 These competitive rules came out in 1996 when "Organized Play" was being put into place by WOTC.
 Not all players jumped on the boat for this form of play right away.
 Many continued to play with their own rules, or the original rules they had played with before the new rules where established.
 These players would be referred to as casual players since they did not use the official "Organized Play" rules.